 Manage a License Key from the Command Line

-Although we recommend that you manage licenses in the BeyondTrust Management Console, you can also manage a license locally from the command line on a Linux, Unix, or macOS computer.
+Although we recommend that you manage licenses in the BeyondTrust Management Console, you can also manage a license locally from the command line on a Linux or Unix computer.

 From the command line of an AD Bridge Enterprise client, you can check the computer's license, set a license key, release a license, and adjust the type of license that you want the computer to obtain.

-To view the license key that is installed on a Unix, Linux, or macOS computer, execute the following command at the shell prompt:
+To view the license key that is installed on a Linux or Unix computer, execute the following command at the shell prompt:

 Here is an example: